-Many questions about how Paid Family and Medical Leave will interact with FMLA will be answered in the third phase of Rulemaking.
-We encourage the public to participate in this process through our Rulemaking Page.back to top
+Many questions about how Paid Family and Medical Leave will interact with FMLA will be answered in phase five of our public rulemaking process.
+To learn more, visit our rulemaking page.back to top

 Paid Family and Medical Leave is structured as an insurance program.
-Your employees pay into the program through payroll withholding, which is remitted by the employer.
+Your employees pay into the program through payroll withholding, which is remitted by you.
 They qualify by working 820 hours in the qualifying period, verified by employer reporting.

-The employer will be notified of the employee’s claim for leave.
-A process for the employer to dispute the employees claim will be developed in Phase 3 of Rulemaking.
+You will be notified of the employee’s claim for leave.
+A process for you to dispute the employee's claim will be developed in Phase 3 of Rulemaking.
 When the claim is approved, the employee receives their benefit payment within 14 days of the application.
 Payments are made biweekly after the first payment.

-If an employer has 50 or more employees, the employee is eligible for job protection if they have worked for that employer for 12 months or longer and have worked 1250 hours in the year to date before the first day of leave.back to top
+If you have 50 or more employees, the employee is eligible for job protection provided they have worked for you for 12 months or longer and have worked 1,250 hours in the year to date before the first day of leave.back to top